40 Fun Harry Potter Trivia Facts You Never Knew!

 1. Harry Potter shares a birthday with J.K.
 Rowling!

 Harry Potter author J.K.
-Rowling and Harry Potter were both born on July 31, which is an amazing coincide.
+Rowling and Harry Potter were both born on July 31, which is an amazing coincidence.
 It's certainly one way of remembering your main character's special day.
 This means they're both Leos, too.

 2. Voldemort was older than you think!